 Color selection is important and the best way to make sure you get what you want is to order a 1 liter sample to test it first.
 The amazing thing about this product is it can be removed within 5 days after you apply it.

 Paint a small area on the brick surface, and see if it’s the color you want.
 You can have your paint applicator show you a sample of the wash off effect too, and decide if it’s the amount that you like.
-If it’s not perfect, then remove it instantly with a pressure washer or some household vinegar and spray water.
+If it’s not perfect, then remove it instantly with a pressure washer or diluted muriatic mixture (details in TDS).

 And, if none of these colors are working “just right” for you, send us your specific color and we will make it for you.
 We can color match other brand’s color palettes very easily.